Emily Oster

 3. Final decision: Pick a time to make a decision, and make it.
 Weigh the evidence you collected against your own preferences.
 Do you see your family as complete?
 That’s an important consideration here.
 Hard decisions like this can fester, having us go back and forth endlessly as we bring additional evidence in.
 The goal of this Four Fs approach is to get the information you need all at once, and then make a decision and be able to move on (for the moment) without revisiting.

 4. Follow-up: Once you’ve made a decision, schedule a time for follow-up.
-If you decide to have another, this is less relevant.
+If you decide to have another child, this is less relevant.
 But if you decide not to, it could be a good idea to put a plan in to re-evaluate in a year.
-You don’t want to re-evaluate every moment, but we can change our minds, and we want to allow for space to do that.
+You don’t want to re-evaluate every moment, but we can change our minds, and we want to allow space to do that.

 Good luck!